31 Oct – 1 Nov 2025, PRAGUE

 • Experience best practices applying design thinking for resilience and sustainability;

-• Connect with an informed community of journalists from over 40 media outlets; and
+• Connect with an informed community of journalists from 40 media outlets; and

 • Collaborate to strengthen the European independent media community.